 - In 2017, restraint use saved 325 children ages 4 and younger.
 They saved an estimated 12,043 children between 1975 and 2017 (CDC)

-It’s obvious you should use a car seat to protect the health and safety of your children when they’re riding in a vehicle.
+It would be best if you used a car seat to protect your children’s health and safety when they’re riding in a vehicle.
 Follow these tips to properly select, install, and use car seats for your children:

 - Use a car seat: It’s a no brainer, but worth mentioning: never skip out on using a car seat when your children are passengers in a vehicle.
 Not for a quick taxi ride, not even for a spin around the block on grandpa’s lap.
 Accidents can happen at any time, and your children should always be safe in their car seat in any vehicle.

 - Choose the right car seat: Car seats are not one size fits all.
 As children grow, they will need a different seat.
 However, note that there are some convertible car seats on the market today that can be adjusted to fit your child from birth to booster seat.
 Car seats range from rear facing seats to forward facing seats and boosters, and will change depending on your child’s age, weight, and height.
 SaferCar.gov offers a simple guide to finding the right car seat for your child’s age and size.

 - Install your car seat correctly: A car seat is safest when installed properly with less than one inch of movement from side to side and front to back at the belt path.
 You’ll need to follow the manufacturer’s instructions carefully to get the right fit and installation.
 Some car seats and vehicles will use the LATCH system, while others will use a seat belt.
 However, you should never use both a seat belt and LATCH, as this can put too much pressure on the car seat during a crash.
 Note that not every car seat will fit your vehicle appropriately, so you may need to change car seats to get the right fit.